To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 What Is A Keto Diet?

 The keto diet for humans involves very low carbs, high fat, moderate protein levels, and caloric restrictions, similar to Atkins and other low-carb diets.
 The idea behind keto is to replace most of the carbohydrates you eat with fat.
-Normally our bodies convert carbohydrates into glucose for a quick fuel source, and unused glucose is stored in the liver as glycogen.
+Usually, our bodies convert carbohydrates into glucose for a quick fuel source, and unused glucose is stored in the liver as glycogen.

-But with drastically low carbohydrate intake, glucose and glycogen levels are too low, so the body finds an alternate source of fuel — ketones converted from fat.
+However, with drastically low carbohydrate intake, glucose and glycogen levels are too low, so the body finds an alternate source of fuel — ketones converted from fat.
 When this occurs, your body has entered a metabolic state called ketosis.
 Ketosis causes weight loss, reduced insulin levels, and an increase in the body’s ability to burn fat.

 Keto Diet Research

 Scientific evidence shows that the keto diet helps people lose weight and may have other short-term health benefits for humans.
 Studies have shown that a low-calorie keto diet is effective in significant weight loss in a short time and helps suppress appetite.
-There’s also some (but limited) evidence to suggest ketogenic diets could help treat diabetes, epilepsy, some cancers, and neurodegenerative disorders, like Alzheimer’s disease.
+There’s also some (but limited) evidence to suggest ketogenic diets could help treat diabetes, epilepsy, some cancers, and neurodegenerative disorders like Alzheimer’s disease.

 However, evidence from human clinical trials is lacking.
 The Mayo Clinic points out that there’s very little evidence to show that the keto diet is effective or safe over the long term for any condition other than epilepsy.

-What About Research In Dogs?
+What About Keto Research In Dogs?

 A few small studies show some promising results for dogs.
 For example, A study of 21 epileptic dogs on a keto diet rich in medium-chain triacylglycerols (TAG) for three months found that three dogs became seizure-free, seven experienced a 50% or more drop in the frequency of seizures, and another five had reduced seizure frequency.